Mohanbarman/mern-questions/README.md

 ## 1. React

-1. What is JSX ?
+1. What is **JSX** ?
 2. What are module bundlers name any two ?
 3. What are the use of keys in React components ?
 4. How to prevent prop drilling in React ?
 5. What is higher order component in React ?
-6. What are hooks in React ?
+6. What are hooks in React functional components ?
 7. Which hook should we use for data fetching ?
 8. What is **Virtual DOM** ?
 9. State advantages and disadvantes of **Virtual DOM** as compared to **Real DOM**.